How to Cancel Component Mounting in Vue: Managing the Lifecycle for Heavy Operations

 async created() {

-this.data = await fetchData(); // Runs even if component is destroyed
+this.data = await fetchData(); // This runs even if the component is destroyed before mounting

 }